BioJulia/Automa.jl/docs/src/theory.md

 Such an approach is necessary for `ripgrep`, because the regex -> NFA -> DFA compilation happens at runtime and must be near-instantaneous, unlike Automa, where it happens during package precompilation and can afford to be slow.

 ## Automa in a nutshell
-Automa simulates the DFA by having the DFA create a Julia Expr, which is then used to generate a Julia function using metaprogramming.
+Automa simulates the DFA by having the DFA create a Julia `Expr`, which is then used to generate a Julia function using metaprogramming.
 Like all other Julia code, this function is then optimized by Julia and then LLVM, making the DFA simulations very fast.

 Because Automa just constructs Julia functions, we can do extra tricks that ordinary regex engines cannot: